KnownSubset/CSE559-FaceDetector/readme.markdown

      0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
      0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0

-    If I had more time I would have like to explore the classification of images, using the features solely mentioned in
+ If I had more time I would have like to explore the classification of images, using the features solely mentioned in the slides from class.

 ### Results from a sample training run